 3 – Garbage: we have a special fabric car trash can that loops around my seat belt latch, but you can also use a plain plastic bag in the same way.

-4 – DVD Players: we’ve always had dual dvd car screens that we bought at Target, but now that our girls received tablets for Christmas, we’ll probably look into buying a tablet car mount like these (affiliate) iKross Durable Tablet Backseat Headrest Mount.
+4 – DVD Players: we’ve always had dual dvd car screens that we bought at Target, but now that our girls received tablets for Christmas, we’ll probably look into buying a tablet car mount like these (affiliates) tablet backseat headrest mounts.
 Our girls love watching some of their favorite movies while on a road trip.
 Of course you may decide to skip this.
 Updated: lately we’ve been using other forms of technology for kids to watch movies.

 5 – Kid Bags: this is where the kids store their personally selected items for the road trip.
 It could include a book or journal, or a special activity/toy.
 Our girls use their thirty-one Keep-It Caddy organizers for their things, but lately they use their school backpacks.
 If you’re wanting to keep things off the ground, I’m loving these new thirty-one Hang Up Activity Organizers or you might consider something like this (affiliate) Backseat Organizer.

-6 – Food!: this is where we keep all the snack goodies.
+6 – Food!: this is where we keep all the road trip snack goodies.
 Easy reach for each person.
 Make sure you remember wet wipes & napkins.
 Another tip is to bring lidded/sippy cups for the kids.
 They work great for sharing a bottle of juice or water, and no spills!
 For adults, consider a thermal mug if you’re a coffee drinker.
 Your hot drinks will stay much warmer than those disposable cups from the store.

 7 – Kids Fun: this is normally another bag and carries more kids activities and games.
 We normally have a blanket for each kid in this space too.
 If the roadtrip isn’t too long, this could be the only space you store kids activities.
 We’ve used boxes and this backseat organizer for placing between the girls’ seats.